aleiadevore/simple_shell/README.md

      tok_path - This function is passed the PATH and parses so that only the PATH remains.

      pathval - This function validates that a file exists and then finaly executes.

+     error_handle - This function handles the error output when a command is not found.
 ## *Exit Status*

 The exits statsus tells where the program exited and by what depending on the number.